thegux/trivia-app/backend/README.md

 #### GET /categories

-- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+- Fetches an array of categories in with ids and types
 - Request Arguments: None
 - Returns: An array of objects (categories), which contains a object of id: category_string key:value pairs and type.